The Overlooked Barrier to Scaling Technology

 In my experience, I’ve found particularly important that these three key areas are synchronized:

-1. Pricing Model: Pricing must reflect the value created for the customer, not just internal cost structures.
-Value-based pricing is often a key lever for scalable growth.
+Pricing should reflect the value created for the customer, not just internal cost structures.
+When pricing is aligned with customer value, growth becomes easier to sustain.

-3. Sales Strategy: A defined, repeatable sales process is required to guide prospects from initial awareness to conversion.
-This includes qualification, value articulation, and decision support.
+A clear and repeatable sales process helps guide prospects from initial interest to a purchasing decision.
+This includes qualification, value communication, and decision support.

-Many teams remain anchored in a builder mindset, where success is defined by product excellence.
-In contrast, scaling requires a market mindset, where success is defined by repeatable sales and consistent customer adoption.
+Many teams remain anchored in a builder mindset, where success is defined by technical excellence and the quality of the solution being built.
+In contrast, scaling requires a shift toward a market mindset, where success is defined by repeatable sales and consistent customer adoption.

-This shift can feel counterintuitive and it may even appear as a compromise on product purity.
-In reality, it is the mechanism that allows the solution to reach its full market potential by demonstrating the value you have built.
-When these pieces are aligned, your solution finds the space it deserves in the market.
+This is a shift from optimizing for what is being built to optimizing for how it performs in the market.
+It can feel counterintuitive and may even appear as a compromise on solution purity.
+However, it can be seen as the mechanism that allows the solution to reach its full market potential by clearly demonstrating the value that has been created.
+When these pieces are aligned, the solution finds the space it deserves in the market.

 From Selling Technology to Demonstrating Business Value

-Scaling is not only about “selling more”.
-It is about making value easier to understand, justify, and adopt.
+Scaling is not only about “selling more”, but it is about making value easier to understand, justify, and adopt.

 When pricing, communication, and sales strategy are aligned: